Maui High School: Academics

 Since 1990, Maui High School has had a large boom in academic successes.
 The Sabers remain one of only two public high schools in Hawaii to win the regional competition of the National Science Bowl (a total of four times) and one of only two public schools in Hawaii to win the regional National Ocean Sciences Bowl competitions (a total of four times).

 In two years, Maui High ranked fifth then sixth at the national competition of the National Ocean Sciences Bowl - a feat unmatched by any Hawaii school until 2010 by the team from Punahou school (which finished fifth).

 Maui High has also had great success in sending students to the national olympiads of various subjects.
 A number of three and four year qualifiers for the National Chemistry Olympiad and National Physics Olympiad have passed through the school.

 The school has also produced a number of finalists in the Intel International Science and Engineering Fair.
 In recent years, 3rd- and 4th-place awards have been given to Maui High finalists in the physics category, in addition to one student receiving an all-expense-paid trip to the European Organization for Nuclear Research.

 The school robotics team (2443, The Blue Thunder) is another point of pride for the school.
 Created in 2006, the team has currently participated in three seasons with the FIRST Robotics Competition, as well as with the VEX Robotics Competition.
 Two separate VEX teams flying the 2443 banner qualified for the 2010 Dallas World Championships, and the 2443 FIRST team competed in the Atlanta, Georgia FIRST Championship in 2009.

 Since 2010, Maui High has been using Senior Projects as a graduation requirement.

 Band

-The Maui High School's Saber Marching Band & Color Guard participated in the 2015 Rose Parade in Pasadena, California.
+With 99 members in the 2023–2024 school year, the Saber Marching Band & Color Guard is Maui High School's largest student-body organization.
+The Sabers have performed at Disneyland, and the Tournament of Roses Parade in 2015.
+In November 2017, the Maui High School marching band and color guard performed at the Bands of America Grand National Championship at Lucas Oil Stadium in Indianapolis, Indiana.